-On January 24, 2023, Talisker provided the Company's first Mineral Resource Estimate ("MRE") at its 100% owned Bralorne Gold Project in southern British Columbia ("Bralorne Gold Project" or the "Project").
+On January 24, 2023, the Company announced its first Mineral Resource Estimate ("MRE") for the Bralorne Gold Project.
 The MRE is reported in accordance with the Canadian Institute of Mining (CIM), Metallurgy and Petroleum Definition Standards (2014) incorporated by reference in NI 43-101, and the 2019 CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines.
 The MRE provides for 117,000 tonnes with an average grade of 8.9 g/t Au for 33,000 ounces gold in the indicated category and 8.0 million tonnes at 6.3 g/t Au for 1.63 million ounces of gold in inferred category.
 The MRE is defined approximately along a strike length of 4.5 km, to a depth of 700 m and remains open along strike and at depth.
 Details on the MRE are included in the Exploration Update below.
 The MRE was filed on March 10, 2023.